Best External Microphone for Canon EOS M1

 Frequently Asked Questions

-Does the Canon EOS M1 provide phantom power?
+Does the Canon EOS M1 have a microphone jack?

 Final Verdict